-1. HPV (Quadrivalent Human Papillomavirus Vaccine) (Three doses of vaccine for college students 9-26 years of age at 0, 2, and 6 month intervals) #1 / / #2 / / #3 / / Y 2.
-COVID Vaccine Please provide manufacturer of vaccine: (Moderna and Pfizer require 2 doses; J&J requires 1 dose.)
-IMMUNIZATION WAIVER University regarding meningococcal disease.
+I have received and reviewed the information provided by West Chester University regarding meningococcal disease .
 I am fully aware of the risks associated with meningococcal disease and the availability and effectiveness of the vaccination against the disease.
 I knowingly decided not to receive the vaccine against meningococcal disease for religious or other personal reasons.

+Please list:

+Signature of Student/Parent/Guardian Date

+age of 18 must secure the signatur accine and will reside in University re of their parent or guardian if they did -owned housing.

+EXEMPTION FROM REQUIRED IMMUNIZAT IONS:

+end letter to the Dean of t

+es from healthcare provid 0

+ons to specific vaccine(s).

-Please list: Signature of Student/Parent/Guardian Date NOTE: Students under the age of 18 must secure the signature of their parent or guardian if they did not receive the meningitis vaccine and will reside in University-owned housing.
-EXEMPTION FROM REQUIRED IMMUNIZATIONS: MEDICAL - Send letter to Student Health from health care provider explaining contraindications to specific vaccine(s).
-RELIGIOUS - Send letter to Student Health from student explaining objection to vaccine(s).
-PLEASE NOTE: If not fully vaccinated you may not be able to be placed in a clinical rotation. gning this "Student Health Form and Immunization Record," I confirm that the e information is accurate according to the best of my knowledge.
-Student : Signature Date
+Send letter to the Dean of •

+vaccine(s). es from student explaining

+E: If not fully vaccinated you may not be able to be

+placed in a cli ,

+By signing this "Student Health Form and Immunization Record," I confirm that the above information is accurate according to the best of my knowledge.

+Student Signature